wumiguo/JedAIToolkit/README.md

  * CSV
  * RDF (any format, including XML)
  * SQL (mySQL, PostgreSQL)

- * to be added: JSON, MongoDB, Oracle and SQL Server
+In the future, we will add support for more formats: JSON, MongoDB, Oracle and SQL Server

 ### Block Building
 It clusters entities into blocks in a lazy manner that relies on unsupervised blocking keys: every token in an attribute value forms a key.
 Blocks are then extracted, possibly using a transformation, based on its equality or on its similarity with other keys.